abakins/radio_astronomy_tools/solar_system/README.md

 # Solar system object tools

 ## uvplanetfit.py
-uvplanetfit scripts serve as an alternative to the CASA task [uvmodelfit](https://casadocs.readthedocs.io/en/latest/api/tt/casatasks.manipulation.uvmodelfit.html) which is focused on models which are relevant to planets.
+uvplanetfit functions serve as alternatives to the CASA task [uvmodelfit](https://casadocs.readthedocs.io/en/latest/api/tt/casatasks.manipulation.uvmodelfit.html) which is focused on models which are relevant to planets.
 Unlike uvmodelfit, however, it doesn't interface with CASA measurement sets directly, and instead requires extraction of the relevant data using ms.getdata.
 Examples for this process are shown below in demonstration scripts for each function.
 It also creates model images for tclean's startmodel parameter instead of CASA component lists.

 ### uvplanetfit
 In addition to generating a uniform disk model, uvplanetfit can also fit limb-darkening and ellipsoid shape models.
 This function can only be used for co-polarized visibilities.